John Brisben Walker: Move to New York state and the Mobile Company of America

-In early summer 1899, Walker succeeded in buying the Stanley Brothers company and patents for $250,000.
-He partnered with Amzi L. Barber, a fellow Irvington resident who made his fortune making and selling asphalt used to pave roads around the country, including Pennsylvania Avenue in Washington, D.C.
-The partnership was very short-lived, dissolving on July 18, 1899.
 In the split-up, Barber got the factory in Watertown, Massachusetts, that the Stanley Brothers company had built, together with most of the steamers under production.
-He sold the cars as “Locomobiles”.
+He sold the cars as "Locomobiles."
 Walker wound up with the rights to produce steamers and pieces of undeveloped land (parts of the former Ambrose Kingsland estate) in North Tarrytown, New York.
-He founded the Mobile Company of America and hired McKim, Mead & White to design a purpose-built automobile factory on the southern plot, at the foot of the village's Beekman Avenue.
-Walker's steamers were to be sold as “Mobiles.”
+He founded the Mobile Company of America and hired McKim, Mead & White (who had designed his Cosmopolitan Building) to design a purpose-built automobile factory on the southern plot, at the foot of the village's Beekman Avenue.
+Walker's steamers were to be sold as "Mobiles."
 In March 1900, the first Mobile was ready for sale.

-(Len Larson, Dreams to Automobiles, pp. 384-386 [Xlibris Corporation, 2008]).
-Walker, accompanied by his 8-year-old son Justin, displayed the hill-climbing prowess of autos (presumably a Mobile, although the exact make was not reported) on September 8, 1900, by driving one up Pike's Peak to a height of 11,000 feet, reported to be the highest altitude ever reached by an auto.
-(New York Times, September 10, 1900, p.3.)
+Walker, accompanied by his 8-year-old son Justin, displayed the hill-climbing prowess of the Mobile (reportedly a two-seat, 2-cylinder Model 4 runabout)[ on September 8, 1900, by driving one up Pikes Peak to a height of 11,000 feet (but not to the top of the 14,115-foot-high peak), presumably the highest altitude ever reached by an automobile until then.
 In August the following year, one of his cars, driven by others, did reach the top.
+These stunts, however, were ridiculed by the Colorado newspapers in articles claiming that "the west is not yet prepared for the flood of automobile travel that Mr. Walker promises to let loose in the mountains."

-Walker began subdividing the northern part of the Kingsland land, attempting to capitalize on the site's location along the Hudson River Railroad.
+Near his North Tarrytown plant, Walker began subdividing the northern part of the former Kingsland estate, attempting to capitalize on the site's location along the Hudson River Railroad.
 One of his selling points for the residential development, called Philipse Manor in a confused reference to nearby Philipsburg Manor House, was the rail access, but this failed to materialize, and Walker's Philipse Manor Land Company floundered.
 The Mobile Company of America also failed: steam-powered carriages proved to be inferior to gasoline internal combustion vehicles.
-The heavily indebted Walker had to sell the Philipse Manor development to William Abraham Bell, who had invested in Walker’s automobile venture.
-Bell, with his extensive experience in railroad development, not only continued the residential construction at Philipse Manor but also made the rail service possible by building the station and presenting it to the railroad.
+The heavily indebted Walker had to sell the Philipse Manor development to William Abraham Bell, who had invested in Walker's automobile venture.
+(Bell, with his extensive experience in railroad development, not only continued the residential construction at Philipse Manor but also made the rail service possible by building the station and presenting it to the railroad.
 Wealthy New Yorkers started eagerly buying homes in Philipse Manor.
-Today, the neighborhood is part of the village of Sleepy Hollow, and the Philipse Manor station is on the National Register of Historic Places.
+Today, the Philipse Manor neighborhood is part of the village of Sleepy Hollow, and the Philipse Manor station is on the National Register of Historic Places.)